MSLNZ/pr-autocollimator/README.rst

 There are 4 endpoints that should be called in the following recommended order:

 *NOTE: The hostname of the Raspberry Pi has been configured to be* ``pr-autocollimator`` *in these examples.
-You may need to modify the URL for your Raspberry Pi based on your hostname.*
+You may need to modify the URL based on the hostname of your Raspberry Pi.*

 1. http://pr-autocollimator